AdmiringWorm/chocolatey-packages/automatic/spywareblaster/ReadMe.md

 ## Notes

 - This package uses the free edition of SpywareBlaster and can only be used for personal & educational purposes.
+- There is a problem if the installation directory already exist with a prompt being shown asking wether to really install to the directory or not.
+Any help for getting around this would be appreciated.